EPCCed/benchio/README.md

 Will run on non-Lustre filesystems (e.g. GPFS) but will not test any filesystem specific features.

-Supports MPI-IO, HDF5 and NetCDF backends.
+Supports POSIX (serial), MPI-IO, HDF5 and NetCDF backends.
 A run will test all backends included at compile time.

 # Compilation